 Students who enter a third year of study in Cinematography complete a Thesis project in the form of an academic research paper, coupled with a creative or technical project on an aspect of cinematography of interest to them.
 Combining a written document with original photography, students may create a research project that contributes original knowledge to the field.

-As we are undergoing a comprehensive curriculum review, we will not be accepting applications for Fall 2021.
-The department plans to resume Graduate Cinematography admissions for students entering in Fall 2022.
+The department is resuming Graduate Cinematography admissions for students entering in Fall 2022.

 We do not accept films, DVDs or CDs.